RausellLab/CNVxplorer/README.md

-# CNVxplorer: A webtool for the clinical interpretation of CNVs in rare disease patients
+# CNVxplorer: a web tool to assist clinical interpretation of CNVs in rare disease patients

 ----------------------------------------